What does it cost to build a granny flat?

 Will a granny flat increase the value of my home?

 A granny flat that is well-constructed and compliant with council regulations has the potential to add value to a property.
 But they won’t appeal to every buyer.
-Not every household will have this need, and some buyers may prefer more backyard space over a granny flat.
+Not every household will need a granny flat, and some buyers may prefer more backyard space over a secondary dwelling.

 There can be tax implications involved with granny flats.
 However, from 1 July, 2021, the Australian Tax Office (ATO) says capital gains tax may not apply if you build a granny flat for an older person or someone with special needs, as long as you have a formal written agreement in place.
 As tax matters can be complex, it could be a good idea to seek professional advice before building a granny flat.